ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

     tools (Dropbox/Google Drive Folder, GitHub Repository), so as to have a central hub for project management.
 E-mails can be forwarded to a channel.

+        -   Slack also provides audio calling features and a screen-sharing tool that enables dual control of computer.
+This latter feature is great for walking through a project with someone remotely or across the office, and also joint debugging.

 -   GitHub ([see below](#version-control-and-collaboration)) has a good issue-tracking system that accompanies each project and can be used